jallen2034/cbc-take-home/README.md

 - `JOB` Type Jobs: These are sub-jobs or dependencies, representing tasks required to complete a larger job.
 For example, a job like "WATERPROOFING WALLS" includes multiple subtasks such as Mortar Trace, Concrete Mixing etc.

+This JSON file can be found under `public/data/composition-data.json` in this project for your reference.

 ### Server Side Data Transformation: Building a Hierarchical Structure

 To streamline processing, I created a helper function, `buildJobHierarchyTree()`, which transforms the JSON data into a